 We are forever grateful for the dedication of our volunteers and community in ensuring the pets of Vashon Island are cared for.
 Below are some of the program leaders as well as the board of directors.

-Experience: I have been self-employed musician, songwriter and mosaic artist most of my adult life.
-In the 1980’s I worked as a Publicity Manager and Marketing assistant for Chrysalis Records.
+Experience: I have been a self-employed musician, songwriter, and mosaic artist for most of my adult life.
+I have worked in management, publicity, promotion, and marketing.
+The Arts and animals are my passions.

 How I came to VIPP: I am a long-time animal lover and became a fan of VIPP when I adopted two adorable flame point siamese kittens in 2001.